Holfz/Steam-Account-Creator/README.md

  This fork is licensed under the  [MIT License](https://github.com/Holfz/Steam-Account-Creator/blob/master/LICENSE).

 **Please note that.
 I do not take any responsibility and we are not liable for any damage caused through use of this project.
 This project using for practice my C# language experience**

+**Start using this fork mean you have agree the agreement above...  **